RajanPerry/HTML_and_Javascript_Projects/README.md

 # HTML and Javascript Projects
-This is a repository of a Pong game that I made.
+This is a repository of any HTML and Javascript projects that I make.

 **2020_06_21_PongGame.html**